Xitoring/xitogent/README.md

     /etc/init.d/

+### No service manager

+If your OS doesn't have a service manager or you don't want to use it forever reason, you can run Xitogent with the `-d` flag to run in in background:

+    python xitogent.py start -d

 ### Conclusion

-After all these steps depend on your OS your Server will be added to the Xitoring panel and you can monitor all of your resources and services easily, If you have further questions about anything you can always contact our support team through [Email](mailto:support@xitoring.com).
+After all these steps depend on your OS your Server will be added to the Xitoring panel and you can monitor all of your resources and services easily If you have further questions about anything you can always contact our support team through [Email](mailto:support@xitoring.com).